MARSHALING POLICY — 2015

 To make it possible for the club to hold races in Central Park, each racing member must marshal during the racing season which runs from March through November.

 Marshals are expected to arrive for their duty on a bike or on blades.
-Please refer to the instructions tab for race day details and read on for some marshaling FAQs.
+Please refer to these instructions for race day details and read on for some marshaling FAQs.

 –CRCA Marshal Director